wernerschuler/Group-Policy/README.md

 - If you don't see the group policy right click and refresh
 - In Group Policy Management remove Authenticated Users
 - Add -> Object Types -> Check Computers
-- Enter the client computer name
+- Enter the client's computer name
 - From the client computer -> cmd -> 'gpupdate /force' -> Restart the computer
 - Log back into the client machine and check if Firefox has been installed
-- Can see from the image below that Firefox has been installed to the client computer:
+- Can see from the image below that Firefox has been installed on the client computer:

 <img src="https://i.imgur.com/BnKn31C.png" height="60%" width="75%" alt="Computer homepage"/>